ParsaProgramming/ParsaProgramming/README.md

 # A bit of Bio

 Hi!
 I'm **Parsa**.
 At first I wanted to be a Python developer.
-I learned it for 2 years. then I see HTML and CSS coding for frontend skills. at first I didn't know what are those, but I love it since I watch Youtube totorials and figure out what are they. after that I start coding for web to know. it's about 3 years.
-My Skills are **HTML - CSS - JavaScript - Sass - Bootstrap**. moreover, I like to learn Vuejs in future and build tons of projects with it :)
+I learned it for 2 years. then I see HTML and CSS coding for frontend skills. at first I didn't know what are those, but I love it since I watch Youtube totorials and figure out what are they. after that I start coding for web. it's about 3 years that I'm Web developer.
+My Skills are **HTML - CSS - JavaScript - Sass - Bootstrap**.

 ## Summary of my account
 <a href="https://github.com/ParsaProgramming">